siumingdev/mlops-poc/kedro_test/kaggle-titanic/docs/source/index.rst

-.. iris_example documentation master file, created by sphinx-quickstart.
+.. kaggle_titanic documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project iris_example's API docs!
+Welcome to project kaggle_titanic's API docs!
 =============================================

 .. toctree::